Timothy C. Evans: Harold Washington Party and mayoral campaign

+The Harold Washington Party was founded in Chicago in the late 1980s by Evans to represent the interests of the city's African-American population who felt disenchanted with the mainline Democratic Party.
 In the 1989 special election, Evans ran as an independent candidate to fill the rest of Washington's term as mayor.
 Evans received 482,000 votes but lost to Richard M. Daley, son of former multi-term mayor Richard J. Daley.
+The party also nominated candidates for several other offices in Cook County.